nus-cs2113-AY2223S2/ip/docs/README.md

 Example of usage:

-`deadline CS1231s Assignment 1 /from 2pm /to 6pm`
+`event CS1231s Assignment 1 /from 2pm /to 6pm`

 ### `mark` - checks task as completed